 School Nurse Services Credential

-The CSUF School Nurse Services Credential (postbaccalaureate) Program provides basic preparation for the comprehensive roles in school nursing and leads to the professional (clear) credential approved by the California Commission on Teacher Credentialing.
+The California State University, Fresno (postbaccalaureate) School Nurse Services Credential (SNSC) program provides basic preparation for the comprehensive roles in school nursing and leads to the professional (clear) credential approved by the California Commission on Teacher Credentialing (CCTC).

-Phase 2 Cohort courses are offered through Fresno State Division of Continuing and Global Education (http://www.fresnostate.edu/cge/).
-The 12 month program begins with the summer session, continuing through the following spring semester.
-Prior to the start of Phase 2 Cohort courses, students will attend a mandatory Orientation at Fresno State in June.
-All Phase 2 courses are online, with the exception of the Health Appraisal course.
+SNSC Program courses are offered through Fresno State’s Division of Continuing and Global Education (http://www.fresnostate.edu/cge/).
+The 12-month program begins with the Summer session and continues through the following Spring semester.
+Prior to the start of the program candidates will attend a mandatory Orientation in June.
+All courses are currently online.

-Applications for admission will be accepted between October 1 and December 1 each year.
-There is no fee for this application and you do not need to apply to the University for Phase 1 or Phase 2.
-Students are responsible for ensuring that all required documents are submitted with the application or their application will not be accepted.
+Applications for admission are accepted October 1 through December 1 each year.
+There is no application fee and individuals are not required to apply to the University.
+Candidates are responsible for ensuring that all required documents are submitted with the application in one packet or the application will not be accepted.

 In addition to official transcripts, please submit the following documents as one packet:

-1. Signed application.
-School Nurse Services Credential Program Application
+1. Signed School Nurse Services Credential Program Application.

 2. Submit two Applicant Recommendation Forms from an administrator and/or supervisor.
 (Administrator/supervisor may send directly to the coordinator.)

-3. Write a one page double-spaced essay using APA guidelines stating rationale for pursuing a School Nurse Services Credential.
-Please sign and date.
+3. Write a one-page double-spaced essay using APA guidelines stating rationale for pursuing a School Nurse Services Credential.
+Sign and date the essay.

 4. Copy of current California Registered Nurse License.

-5. California Public Health Nurse Certificate or official transcripts of approved community health nursing.
-(Must include seminar and clinical coursework).
+5. California Public Health Nurse Certificate or official transcripts of an approved 3-unit community health nursing course.
+For a PHN certificate application visit: http://www.rn.ca.gov/pdfs/applicants/phn-app.pdf.

 6. School Audiometrist Certificate.
 For information visit: https://www.dhcs.ca.gov/services/hcp/Documents/dhcs101.pdf

 7. If currently employed as a school nurse, submit a California Preliminary School Nurse Services Credential.
-This may be obtained through your County Office of Education.
+This may be obtained through your County Office of Education or employer.

 8. Transcripts.
-Foreign degree students: foreign degree baccalaureate degrees must be evaluated by a California Commission on Teacher Credentialing approved agency prior to applying.
+Foreign degree candidates: foreign degree baccalaureate degrees must be evaluated by a California Commission on Teacher Credentialing approved agency prior to applying.
 For a list of agencies visit: http://www.ctc.ca.gov/credentials/leaflets/cl635.pdf